May We See Your Passport Please?

 He grew uneasy.
 He wasn’t a Negro with blue eyes.
 He wasn’t 7′ 9″ tall.
 And the picture–that was the Unabomber, and it had nothing to do with the statistics that went along with it.

-He was at a loss for how to explain these discrepancies.
+He was at a loss.
 It had been so long since he’d traveled.
 And where was it he wanted to go?

 As if the form could read his mind, that was the next question: Where do you want to go?
 And why?
 Then there were three blank pages for him to write down his answer.

-But he knew now they would never renew his passport.
+He knew now they would never renew his passport.
 He folded the application in thirds, stood up and stretched, and began walking toward the exit door.
-Just as he reached it he heard the lock click shut electronically, and on the far side he could hear the sound of men in combat boots rushing down the stairwell from the floor above.
+But just as he reached it he heard the lock click shut electronically, and on the far side he could hear the sound of men in combat boots rushing down the stairwell from the floor above.

 “It doesn’t feel right,” I said to Florica, the Gypsy woman I live with.